-If you look behind the Pyramidals you will see a tree sticking up.
+If you look behind the Pyramidal arborvitae you will see a tree sticking up.
 It is a

 hackberry and hackberry have what I call adventurous roots that go out a long

-way form the trunk.
-What happened the roots went over to the Pyramidals
+way from the trunk.
+What happened the roots from the hackberry went over to the Pyramidals

 and took any extra moisture away from the roots, causing death.
 No

 arborvitae like dry weather and especially if they are by other trees that they

 have to compete with for moisture.
 A soaker hole used once a month on the Pyramidals during the summer drought could have prevented this situation.